benwilcock/cqrs-microservice-sampler/README.md

 If you have these, you can run the demo by following the process outlined below.

->If you have either MongoDB or RabbitMQ already, please shut down those services before continuing in order to avoid port clashes.
+>If you have either MongoDB or RabbitMQ running locally already, please shut down these services before continuing in order to avoid port clashes.

 ###Step 1: Build the containers